-Two levels of orchestra are offered, Orchestra and Honors Orchestra.
-Honors Orchestra utilizes materials more technically demanding than those for Orchestra.
+Two levels of orchestra are offered, Academic and Honors level.
+Honors level Orchestra utilizes materials more technically demanding than those for Orchestra.
 Orchestral activities focus on the study of music through orchestral performance.
 All qualified orchestral string instrumentalists are assigned to this group.
 Wind and percussion players are selected on the basis of qualifying auditions by the instrumental music teacher.
-Honors Orchestra is for students who have successfully completed one year of high school orchestra and is an honors level performing course.
+Honors level Orchestra is for students who have successfully completed one year of high school orchestra and is an honors level performing course.
 Instruction in the honors level performing organizations will include foundations in music theory to prepare students for participation in Advanced Placement Music Theory.